AddSearch/js-client-library/README.md

 #### Allow storing AddSearch's user token in cookie
-By default, the value is true.
-Set it to false when users reject cookie (AddSearch's cookie can be categorized as functional/analytics cookie).
+By default, the value is false.
+Set it to false when users reject cookie (AddSearch's cookie can be categorized as functional/analytics cookie), or set to true when user accepts cookie.
 ```js
 // Default: false
 client.consentAddSearchCookie(true);